qiscus/QiscusRealtime-iOS/README.md

 ### Security Disclosure

-If you believe you have identified a security vulnerability with QiscusRealtime, you should report it as soon as possible via email to contact.us@qiscus.com.
+If you believe you have identified a security vulnerability with QiscusRealtime, you should report it as soon as possible via email to juang@qiscus.co.
 Please do not post it to a public issue.

 ## FAQ